rak3rman/tibco-oa/README.md

 > Of course there are mirror routines htons() and htonl() to go from "host" to "network" - how do these compare to the ntoh* routines?
 Are the conversions done by the ntoh* routines reversible or does the library have to include different code for the hton* variants - think about that for a bit (this is an essay question, you don't have to write those routines).

 The ntoh* routines are effectively identical to the hton* routines, and indeed reversible.
-This is demonstrated programtically in the `tests.cpp` file, line 224 (test case "myNtohsShortTest.binarySimpleReverse").
+This is demonstrated programmatically in the `tests.cpp` file, line 224 (test case "myNtohsShortTest.binarySimpleReverse").

 ```
 ASSERT_EQ(my_ntohs(in), 0x0201);